 With Florida's 10-20-Life law, charges involving the possession of a gun are taken very seriously in Miami and Broward.
-As a South Florida criminal attorney and Broward criminal attorney, I represent clients charged with a variety of firearm charges.
+As a Miami-Dade County criminal attorney and Broward criminal attorney, I represent clients charged with a variety of firearm charges.
 However, the charge of carrying a concealed firearm is what I want to discuss today.

 Carrying a concealed firearm is a third-degree felony punishable by up to 5 years in prison.
 Obviously, carrying a concealed firearm involves the possession of an actual firearm.
 Carrying a concealed weapon (BB gun, knife, brass knuckles) is a misdemeanor.